biomedicalinformaticsgroup/cadmus/README.md

 In order to run the code, you need a few things:

-You need to have Java 7+.
+You need to have Java 7+ only if you are running older versions that required Tika; current Cadmus uses PyMuPDF for local PDF parsing.

 You need to git clone the project and install it.

 An API key from NCBI (this is used to search PubMed for articles using a search string or list of PubMed IDs; you can find more information [here](https://ncbiinsights.ncbi.nlm.nih.gov/2017/11/02/new-api-keys-for-the-e-utilities/)).

-*In case you are running cadmus on a shared machine, you need to terminate all the Tika instances present in the tmp directory if you are not the owner of the instances, so cadmus can restart them for you.*
+*Cadmus uses PyMuPDF (`pymupdf`) for local PDF parsing.
+No external Tika server is required.*

 **Recommended requirements:**